 Here are some tricks that we find helpful for our couples to get their natural smile:

 - First, ignore the camera.
 Best way to do it is to have a random conversation with each other: “What should we have for dinner?”, “Should we watch [movie name]?
 I heard it is hilarious?”, etc. Just think about each other.
 This keeps your mind from thinking about the camera.

 - Sometimes, a normal conversation doesn’t have anything worth laughing at.
 Or you just run out of conversation idea.
 What to do next is to smile and talk at the same time.
 You might feel weird at first but will get used to it quickly.
 This eliminates mouth movements that are bad for photos caused by words.
 Normally read the last sentence and stop randomly.
 Do you look like you are smiling?
 Try again, but this time, smile and talk at the same time.
 See the difference?
 This is my top choice.
 It’s quick, effective, and works for most people.

 - Talk about something funny, or make fun of someone (the photographers, people on the street, etc.), be silly, mean, hilarious, etc. no one knows.
 Or speak with a weird accent.
 And remember to “smile and talk at the same time”, if you can.

 - Tease each other.
 This works pretty well.
 However, some people are more serious and this is not for everyone.

-- Do you best to get off all of your stress before taking photos.
+- Do your best to get off all of your stress before taking photos.
 No smile can be great if there are too much in your head.

 - Plan your session well.
-Behind schedule and insufficient time will keep your mind wandering around and loose focus.
+Behind schedule and insufficient time will keep your mind wandering around and lose focus.

-- Great smile doesn’t come from your photographers.
+- A great smile doesn’t come from your photographer.
 It comes from you.